How to Make a Complaint

-To help you understand how we handle your complaint, our Procedure is available to any resident of the Resident Management Organisation (RMO) .
+To help you understand how we handle your complaint, our procedure is available to any resident of the Resident Management Organisation (RMO).

-Any resident who feels that Wimbledon Park Co-operative has not provided them with a high quality service, or has not treated them fairly, has the right to use this Complaints Procedure.
+Any resident who feels that Wimbledon Park Co-operative has not provided them with a high-quality service, or has not treated them fairly, has the right to use this Complaints Procedure.

-The Co-operative is only able to investigate complaints raised by the person affected and with enough information to assist staff with dealing with the complaint at hand.
+The Co-operative is only able to investigate complaints raised by the person affected, and with enough information to assist staff with dealing with the complaint at hand.
 Your complaint will be treated in confidence.

-Stage 1 – Your complaint will be acknowledged within two working days by the Estate Manager, who will aim to investigate and resolve your complaint within 20 working days or sooner if possible.
+Stage 1 – Your complaint will be acknowledged within two working days by the Estate Manager, who will aim to investigate and resolve your complaint within 10 working days or sooner if possible.
 Our aim is to reach a solution by this stage.
 However, there are further steps if you are still not satisfied.

 Stage 2 – If you are still unhappy following the Stage 1 response, you can raise the complaint with the Council’s Western Area Housing Team Resident Participation Officer (RPO).
 The RPO will collate the Stage 1 documentation and refer the complaint to the Corporate Complaints Team who will review Stage 1 and the handling of the complaint to ensure it has been thoroughly investigated and that an appropriate response was provided.
 You must submit your request for a review within 20 working days of receiving the Stage 1 response and you will need to explain why the Stage 1 response has not resolved the complaint and what outcome you are seeking in order to resolve the matter at Stage 2.